 This section lists resources you can refer to as you build add-ons.

-Apps Script manifest files define a script project's configuration details.
-For add-ons, the manifest defines much of the add-on's behavior.
+An Apps Script manifest file defines much of the add-on's behavior.

 Apps Script services

 Add-ons built using Apps Script can use the many built-in Google Workspace services it provides to access Google Workspace application data.
 You can also use Apps Script advanced services to directly access the corresponding REST API from your add-on script project.
 Apps Script also provides built-in script services to assist with common tasks that aren't connected to a particular Google Workspace application (such as logging or data compression).

 The following table provides a short summary of services that are often useful when building add-ons.

 |Calendar service||Access and modify user Google Calendar data.|

 |Drive service||Create, access, and modify files in Google Drive.|

 |Slides service||Create, access, and edit Google Slides presentations.|